davar-playgrounds/poc-terraform-aws-web-cluster/README.md

 What are we looking for?

-- Resources should be contained within the VPC
+- [check] Resources should be contained within the VPC
-- EC2 instances should not be directly publicly accessible by HTTP/HTTPS (You should be able to access web server content via the Load Balancer.)
+- [check] EC2 instances should not be directly publicly accessible by HTTP/HTTPS (You should be able to access web server content via the Load Balancer.)
-- Resources should be well named, well structured and logically separated.
+- [check] Resources should be well named, well structured and logically separated.
 It's good to have use of modules and input/output variables when appropriate.

 Extra Tasks:

-- Ports available on Load Balancers and EC2 instances should be limited to only the necessary ports
+- [check] Ports available on Load Balancers and EC2 instances should be limited to only the necessary ports
-- It should be possible to adjust the number of EC2 instances by only changing a variable
+- [check] It should be possible to adjust the number of EC2 instances by only changing a variable

 How to submit your work?

 - Commit your Terraform project as a Github repo.